ogs22/cookbook/glossary/experiment.md

-A single trial of a random process, eg the throw of a die or the toss of a coin.
+A single trial of a random process, e.g. the throw of a die or the toss of a coin.